ethanill/portfolio/README.md

 ### Configuring with your own domain name

 To setup your GH Pages site with a custom domain, [follow the instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) on the GitHub Help site for that topic.

-## Roadmap

-A feature roadmap is [available here](https://github.com/jglovier/resume-template/projects/1).
-If you features suggestions, please [open a new issue](https://github.com/jglovier/resume-template/issues/new).